 So you’re a college graduate that just secured a full-time job and now more money is rolling in than you’ve ever been responsible for.
 You’ve heard horror stories about how new-found financial freedom can suddenly turn into a nightmare with just a couple of wrong decisions.
 This blog post doesn’t cover obvious problems like driving up credit card debt but instead describes some fundamental principles to guide you.

 Warning: I am not a certified financial advisor/planner.
 I’m just a guy that has done well with my own personal investments and has had the benefit of passing advice to two daughters when they graduated from college and got their first job.

 Continue reading “Advice for New-Found Financial Freedom (College Grads)”

-You have to be able to remember basic algebra to appreciate this mathematical formula that explains women.
+You have to be able to remember basic algebra to appreciate this tongue-in-cheek, mathematical formula that explains women.
 Click the graphic to expand.
 I’m sure there is an equivalent for men and if I find it I’ll post it as well.

 Sorry but no rocket science here.
 Mostly common sense, but I can virtually guarantee that following these 7 basic steps will make a huge difference in your grades during college.
 I can’t promise a 4.0 GPA but am willing to bet that systematically following these basic principles will add at least a single grade point to your freshman year average versus the typical student.
 After a couple of years, most college students naturally figure these things out as they develop and refine their own personal system.
 But during your freshman year everything is so new, exciting and DISTRACTING.